AuroraBertaOldham/SharpFNT/README.md

 # SharpFNT

 ## Introduction
-SharpFNT is a C# library for reading and writing [Angel Code bitmap fonts](http://www.angelcode.com/products/bmfont/) in binary, XML, and text.
+SharpFNT is a C# library for reading and writing [AngelCode bitmap fonts (.fnt)](http://www.angelcode.com/products/bmfont/) in binary, XML, and text.
 It is built for .NET Standard 1.3 or higher.
-It was written for my upcoming game called [Everchanging](https://www.beacongames.com).
+I have a command line application for converting and inspecting AngelCode bitmap fonts available [here](https://github.com/AuroraBertaOldham/FNTTools).

 ## Example
 The following loads a bitmap font from a file, outputs the name of the font, changes the font name, and then saves it as a new binary bitmap font.